gantasrilaitha/certificates/README.md

-# certificates
+# Certificates
-all internship and hackathon certificates
+All my internship and hackathon certificates